-To assess the value of biometric security applications, it is useful to know a little about the basic principles of this technology.
-In this article we briefly explain the ‘basics of biometrics’.
+In order to compare biometric applications, it is useful to know something about the basics.
+In this article, we briefly outline the ‘basics of biometrics’ for you.

 1. General definition of biometrics

-- The vein pattern in the palm or finger
+- Vein pattern in the palm or finger

 3. Why biometrics?